ShindouMihou/RoseDB/README.md

 ## What is RoseDB?
 RoseDB is a simple, NoSQL database completely made in Java containing the basic functions that is needed for a database.
-This was created as a joke for me and also a shower thought about making something similar to MongoDB but simplified.
+This was initially created as a joke for me and also a shower thought about making something similar to MongoDB but simplified.

 **How does it work?**

 RoseDB works by storing data on both cache and files similar to Redis and MongoDB.
-It utilizes webhooks to receive and send data to external applications and should be more than capable to process thousands of requests per second.
+It utilizes websockets to receive and send data to external applications and should be more than capable to process thousands of requests per second.

 **What are you trying to achieve with this?**

-RoseDB's primary goal is for safety and simplicity.
+RoseDB's primary goal is for simplicity.
 You can go ahead and install RoseDB, grab a driver or Postman and quickly get started with started with it from making requests to simply editing values of the data.
-Everything is stored on the disk immediately which may make RoseDB slower than others but in exchange, your data is immediately saved.

 **How secure is this?**